 Problem Setting.
-Burst photography refers to the imaging setting where for each button press from the user the camera records multiple frames in rapid succession, sometimes varying parameters such as ISO and exposure time during capture to create a bracketed sequence [47].
+Burst photography refers to the imaging setting where for each button press from the user the camera records multiple frames in rapid succession, sometimes varying parameters such as ISO and exposure time during capture to create a bracketed sequence [48].
 Burst imaging pipelines investigate how these frames can be merged back into a single higher-fidelity image [13].
-These pipelines typically operate with 2-8 frame captures and have proven key to high-quality mobile imaging in low-light [25, 40], high dynamic range imaging with low dynamic range sensors [19, 25], and image superresolution, demosaicing, and denoising tasks [75, 76].
-On the other end of the imaging spectrum we have video processing literature, which operates on sequences hundreds of frames in length [51] and/or large camera motion [37].
+These pipelines typically operate with 2-8 frame captures and have proven key to high-quality mobile imaging in low-light [26, 41], high dynamic range imaging with low dynamic range sensors [19, 26], and image superresolution, demosaicing, and denoising [76, 77].
+On the other end of the imaging spectrum we have video processing literature, which operates on sequences hundreds or thousands of frames in length [52] and/or with large camera motion [38].
 Between these two settings we have what we refer to as "long-burst" photography, several seconds of continuous capture with small view variation.
-Features built into default mobile camera applications such as Android Motion Photos and Apple Live Photos, which both record three seconds of frames around a button press, demonstrate the ubiquity of long-burst data, as they are captured spontaneously without user interaction during natural handheld photography scenarios.
+Features built into default mobile camera applications such as Android Motion Photos and Apple Live Photos, which both record three seconds of frames around a button press, demonstrate the ubiquity of long-burst data.
+They are captured spontaneously, without user interaction, during natural handheld photography.
 In this work we capture two-second long-bursts, which result in 42 recorded frames with an average 6mm maximum effective stereo baseline.
-This produces on the order of several dozen pixels of disparity for close-range objects (<0.5m), see Fig. 2 (b).
+As seen in Fig. 2 (b), this produces on the order of several dozen pixels of disparity for close-range objects (<0.5m).
 For an in-depth discussion of motion from natural hand tremor we refer the reader to Chugunov et al. [12].

-Figure 2. (a) The interface of our app for recording long-burst data. (b) Aligned RAW frames, plotted in a high-contrast colormap, visualizing the scale of parallax motion from natural hand tremor: a few dozen pixels for an object 20cm from the camera.
+Figure 2. (a) The interface of our app for recording long-burst data. (b) Aligned RAW frames, which illustrate the scale of parallax motion created by natural hand tremor in a two-second capture: a few dozen pixels for an object 30cm from the camera.

 Data Collection.
 As there were no commodity mobile applications that allowed for continuous streaming of Bayer RAW frames and metadata, we designed our own data collection tool for long-burst recording.
 Shown in Fig. 2 (a), it features a live viewfinder with previews of RGB, device depth, and auto-adjusted ISO and exposure values.
-On a button press, we lock ISO and exposure and record a two-second, 42 frame long-burst to the device.
-Our method uses the recorded timestamps, camera intrinsics, gyroscopedriven device rotation estimates, and 12-megapixel RAW frames.
+On a button press, we lock ISO, exposure, and focus, and record a two-second, 42 frame long-burst to the device.
+Our method uses recorded timestamps, camera intrinsics, gyroscopedriven device rotation estimates, and 12-megapixel RAW frames.
 However, our app also records processed RGB frames, low-resolution depth maps, and other metadata which we use for validation and visualization.

 RAW Images.1 A modern mobile image signal processing pipeline can have more than a dozen steps between light hitting the CMOS sensor and a photo appearing on screen: denoising, demosaicing, and gamma correction to name a few [13].
-While these steps, when finely-tuned, can produce eye-pleasing results, they also pose a problem to down-stream computer vision tasks as they break linear noise assumptions, correlate pixel neighborhoods, and lower the overall dynamic range of the content (quantizing the 10- to 14-bit sensor measurements down to 8-bit color depth image files) [8].
-In our work we are concerned with the tracking and reconstruction of small image features undergoing small continuous motion from natural hand tremor, and so apply minimal processing to our image data, using linear interpolation to only fill the gaps between Bayer measurements as shown in Fig. 3.
-We preserve the full 14-bit color depth, and fit our depth plus image model directly to this $4032px \times 3024px \times 3$ channel $\times 42$ frame volume.
+While these steps, when finely-tuned, can produce eye-pleasing results, they also pose a problem to down-stream computer vision tasks: they break linear noise assumptions, correlate pixel neighborhoods, and lower the overall dynamic range of the content (quantizing the 10- to 14-bit sensor measurements down to 8-bit color depth image files) [8].
+In our work we are concerned with the tracking and reconstruction of small image features undergoing small continuous motion from natural hand tremor, and so apply minimal processing to our image data, using linear interpolation to only fill the gaps between Bayer measurements.
+We preserve the full 14-bit color depth, and fit our depth plus image model directly to this $4032px \times 3024px \times 3$ channel×42 frame volume.